Skip to content

 Row of cottages built from a warm-toned beige stone with red tiled roofs next to an empty road in Settle England

-If you’re looking for beautiful places to visit in the north of England, head to Settle in the Yorkshire Dales.
-This pretty market town is full of picturesque stone houses, and has an impressive market held on Tuesdays in the town centre.
+Settle is a pretty market town in the Yorkshire Dales, full of picturesque stone houses.
+There’s an impressive market held on Tuesdays in the town centre.

 Settle is also home to several yearly festivals, including the Settle Cuckoo Festival (where the entire town becomes one big street market) and the Settle Folk Festival (held in September and always worth a visit).
 There’s also the family favourite – the Settle Flowerpot Festival, where homes create incredible displays out of flowerpots and display them in their front gardens!

-Whilst you’re in the area, be sure to visit Catrigg Force.
-This is one of the most beautiful waterfalls in the UK and is only 3 miles from the town.
+Don’t Miss: Whilst you’re in the area, be sure to visit Catrigg Force, only 3 miles from the town.
+This is one of the most beautiful waterfalls in the UK!

 18. Bamburgh, Northumberland